evedata.evefile.entities.metadata module

 The

-subpackage.
+SkipMetadataclass is not meant to be used directly, as any entities, but rather indirectly by means of the respective facades in the boundaries technical layer of theevedata.evefilesubpackage.
 Hence, for the time being, there are no dedicated examples how to use this class.
 Of course, you can instantiate an object as usual.- copy_attributes_from(source=None)

 Obtain attributes from another

-object.Sometimes, it is useful to obtain the (public) attributes from another
+Metadataobject.Sometimes, it is useful to obtain the (public) attributes from another

-object.
+Metadataobject.
 Note that only public attributes are copied.
 Furthermore, a (true) copy of the attributes is obtained, hence the properties of source and target are actually different objects.- Parameters:

 source (

-) –Object to copy attributes from.
+Metadata) –Object to copy attributes from.

 Should typically be of the same (super)type.